 Per policy, Departments must secure prior approval from:

-- Communications and University Relations for any University or department-related ads, regardless of the media type or form in which the ad appears (see PS-10).
+- Division of Strategic Communications for any university or department-related ads, regardless of the media type or form in which the ad appears (see PS-10).

 - Human Resource Management (HRM) for employment ads (see PS-1).